Avenue station

-Avenue is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
-The station is located in North Toronto on Eglinton Avenue between Avenue Road and Highbourne Road.
-It is the deepest underground station on the line.
+Avenue is an underground Toronto subway station on Line 5 Eglinton in Toronto, Ontario, Canada.
+The station is located on Eglinton Avenue between Avenue Road and Highbourne Road.
+It is the deepest underground station relative to street level in the Toronto system.
 Destinations include the Chaplin Estates neighbourhood, Marshall McLuhan Catholic Secondary School, the Eglinton Theatre, and Eglinton Park.
-An official opening date for the station has yet to be determined.
+The station opened on February 8, 2026.